Multi-species Dark Matter with Warmth and Randomness: Introduction

 Even a subdominant component $S$ with mass fraction $\mathfrak{f}_S\ll 1$ can imprint a measurable white-noise floor in the power spectrum of order $\mathfrak{f}_S^2/\bar{n}_S$ if it has a sufficiently low number density and, via gravitational coupling, seed perturbations in the dominant component.
 If such a species is warm, the shape of the Jeans suppression in its own spectrum can be different from that in the dominant species.
 Moreover, the lack of clustering due to warmth (even in absence of white noise), can lead to well known shallow suppressions of order $\mathfrak{f}_S$ in the adiabatic power spectrum.

 Following our earlier work \cite{Amin:2025dtd}, the calculation is built on a truncated BBGKY (Bogoliubov–Born–Green–Kirkwood–Yvon) hierarchy, now generalized to multiple species.
 The resulting solution expresses the power spectrum in terms of three families of transfer functions governed by Volterra integral equations.
-To improve readability of our manuscript, we present the detailed derivation in Appendix \ref{App:Derivation} and only provide the key results for the evolving power spectrum in the main text (Sec.~\ref{sec:Main}).
-The main results are followed by representative multi-component examples (Sec.~\ref{sec:Examples}).
-A numerical algorithm for evaluating the power spectrum evolution, as well as validation with $N$-body simulations are provided in appendices \ref{App:Num-PS} and \ref{App:N-body} respectively.
+To improve readability of our manuscript, we present the detailed derivation in Appendix \ref{App:Derivation} and only provide the key results for the evolving power spectrum in the main text (Sec.~\ref{sec:Main}). \ma{The main results are followed by representative multi-component examples (Sec.~\ref{sec:Examples}), including validation with $N$-body simulations.
+A numerical algorithm and publicly available code for evaluating the power spectrum evolution is provided in Appendix \ref{App:Num-PS}.}

 We note that this paper focuses on multi-species dark matter treated as classical point particles.
-A companion paper will address multi-species wave dark matter, where additional de Broglie-scale wave effects will be included.
+A companion paper \cite{Amin:2025nxm} addresses multi-species wave dark matter, where additional de Broglie-scale wave effects are included.

-Understanding growth of structure in mixed and multi-species dark matter has a long history (eg.~\cite{Primack1997,Schwabe:2020eac,Cyncynates:2021xzw,Vanzan:2023gui,Lague:2023wes,Tan:2024cek,Garcia-Gallego:2025kiw}).
+Understanding growth of structure in mixed and multi-species dark matter has a long history (e.g.~\cite{Primack1997,Schwabe:2020eac,Cyncynates:2021xzw,Vanzan:2023gui,Lague:2023wes,Tan:2024cek,Garcia-Gallego:2025kiw}).
 In particular, including warmth in a fraction of the dark matter has been explored extensively, including in the context of neutrinos (e.g~\cite{Lewis:2002nc,Lesgourgues:2012uu}).
 Recently, the EFT of large scale structure formalism has been applied to such scenarios \cite{Celik:2025wkt,Verdiani:2025jcf}.
 Poisson noise due to primordial black holes or miniclusters has also been considered in the past (eg.~\cite{Afshordi:2003zb,Zurek:2006sy,Carr:2018rid,McQuinn}).
 What is new in this work is the ability to deal with discreteness effects (Poisson fluctuations) and warmth together in some fraction of dark matter, and its impact on the rest of the dark matter species.
 The standard non-Poisson adiabatic perturbation evolution is also naturally included.
-The framework we develop is general enough to include an arbitrary number of species with varying fractions, warmth, and shot-noise contributions.
+The framework we develop is general enough to include an arbitrary number of species with varying fractions, warmth, and shot-noise contributions. \ma{As with standard perturbation theory, our framework is restricted to the linear evolution of the density perturbations.}